Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/240908_Deployments_ReplicaSets_ReplicationController.md

 - Reference: https://kubernetes.io/docs/reference/kubectl/quick-reference/

 - **Replication Controller**:
   - It's the legacy version of ReplicaSet
+  - It can only manage the resources created using it
   - Creates a new pod as soon as one of the pods crashes based on the **number of replicas mentioned**
   - **OR High Availability is required**
   - Imagine in case the node reaches a point where it can not accomodate any more pods, it **can span multiple nodes**